zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

     <li>vesting-based (may be time-based, service-based or milestone-based vesting);</li>
 </ul>

-Transfer restrictions typically arise from one of four sources of law (or a combination thereof):
+Transfer restrictions typically arise from four main sources of law (or a combination thereof):

 <ul>
     <li>securities laws (if the OrgShares are securities)</li>
     <li>general regulatory requirements such as export/sanctions controls, money transmitter laws, etc.</li>
-    <li>legal contract or other private agreement (need not necessarily be legally enforceable if other enforcement methods available)</li>
+    <li>legal contract or other private agreement</li>
-    <li>misc. property-oriented laws</li>
+    <li>misc. commercial laws and property laws</li>
 </ul>

 Transfer restrictions will typically apply at one of the following levels of granularity (or a combination thereof):